opdavies/oliverdavies.uk/source/_posts/2015-07-19-sculpin-resources.md

 title: Sculpin and Twig Resources
 date: 2015-07-19
 meta:
-    description: Some links to useful resources relating to Sculpin.
+    description: A compiled list of resources relating to Sculpin and Twig.
 tags:
     - sculpin
     - drupalcamp